Patria Investments (PAX)

 AI Analysis | Feedback

-Alexandre Saigh is a co-founder of Patria Investments and currently serves as its Chief Executive Officer and a member of its Board of Directors.
-He was responsible for establishing and overseeing the Private Equity division, guiding its growth to become a leader in Latin America.
-Throughout his career, he has also held positions as Chairman, CEO, and CFO of various portfolio companies.
-Before co-founding Patria, Mr. Saigh worked at J.P.
-Morgan Investment Bank and was the Managing Partner of Banco Patrimônio, where he led its Private Equity division.
-Patria Investments itself has been backed by private equity, with Blackstone acquiring a significant stake in 2010 and increasing it further in 2014.
+Alexandre Saigh is a co-founder of Patria Investments.
+He was responsible for the Private Equity division from its inception, overseeing its growth to become a leader in Latin America.
+Prior to co-founding Patria, Mr. Saigh worked at J.P.
+Morgan Investment Bank and served as the Managing Partner of Banco Patrimônio, where he was responsible for its Private Equity division.
+He has also held roles as Chairman, CEO, and CFO for various portfolio companies.

-Ana Russo is Patria's Partner and Chief Financial Officer, a role she officially assumed on January 1, 2023.
-She is a highly experienced finance and business executive with global expertise, having managed a full spectrum of finance functions.
-Her prior roles include serving as Brazil CFO for Philip Morris International, Remy Cointreau, and Unilever.
-Ms. Russo also held positions as Central America & Caribbean and Latin America & Canada CFO for Philip Morris International, and Chief Auditor for the same company.
-She has extensive experience with distribution processes, government relations, and mergers and acquisitions, and has managed full profit and loss statements as a General Manager.
+Ana Russo serves as Patria's Partner and Chief Financial Officer, having fully assumed the role by January 1, 2023.
+She is an experienced finance and business executive with extensive global experience, having managed a wide array of finance functions.
+Her career includes roles as department head and Brazil CFO for Philip Morris International, Remy Cointreau, and Unilever.
+Ms. Russo possesses significant experience in distribution processes, government relations, and mergers and acquisitions.

 AI Analysis | Feedback